top of page

 Picture2.jpg

-Our research is/has been funded by: ASABAXA Research FundBBSRC, GCRFNERC, Office of Naval Research GlobalThe Centre for Ecology and Evolution (London), The Leverhulme TrustThe Royal SocietyThe Royal Veterinary College (London), and Swansea University.
+Our research is/has been funded by: ASABAXA Research FundBBSRC, EPSRCGCRFNERC, Office of Naval Research GlobalThe Centre for Ecology and Evolution (London), The Leverhulme TrustThe Royal SocietyThe Royal Veterinary College (London), and Swansea University.

 Sociality